 However, if a pumpkin isn’t watered as often throughout the growing process, it may only produce one or two pumpkins to harvest instead of the elusive three.

-There are four stages of pumpkin growth, similarly to how flowers are grown in Animal Crossing: New Horizons!
-Stage 1 reflects the first day when you plant a Pumpkin Start, with growth occurring on the days following.
+There are four stages of growth for all vegetables, similarly to how flowers are grown in Animal Crossing: New Horizons!
+Stage 1 reflects the first day when you plant a vegetable, with growth occurring on the days following.
+See an example with Pumpkins below:

-Finally, the Pumpkin has fully sprouted and is ready to harvest at Stage 4 on the 4th day after planting!
-In this example, only one Pumpkin is available, but sometimes up to three can sprout if water correctly and discussed in the section above.
+Finally, the vegetable has fully sprouted and is ready to harvest at Stage 4 on the 4th day after planting!
+In this example, only one produce is available, but sometimes up to three can sprout if water correctly and discussed in the section above.

-When your pumpkin plants have reached the fourth and final stage, a large pumpkin (or perhaps multiple!) will appear above the surface lying on the plant.
+When your vegetable plants have reached the final stage, a large crop of the vegetable (or perhaps multiple!) will appear above the surface lying on the plant.

-That means it’s time to finally harvest your beautiful plants by pressing the Y Button when standing over top of a pumpkin.
-This will pick up the pumpkin into your inventory giving you valuable crafting materials, while retaining the plant for potential future growth.
+That means it’s time to finally harvest your beautiful plants by pressing the Y Button when standing over top of a crop.
+This will pick up the vegetable into your inventory giving you valuable cooking or crafting materials, while retaining the plant for potential future growth.

-Yes, your pumpkins can regrow!
-So don’t get ahead of yourself and start digging up your plants after harvesting, as they can actually continue to produce more pumpkins without any need to purchase new starts.
+Yes, your pumpkins can regrow, and we believe other vegetables can too!
+So don’t get ahead of yourself and start digging up your plants after harvesting, as they can actually continue to produce more crops without any need to purchase new starts.

 The next day after harvest, a pumpkin plant will revert back to the Stage 3 of growth, with a single new pumpkin produced the next day after on Stage 4.
 If you give the plant some water on the first day after harvest during Stage 4 though, the plant will produce two new pumpkins instead.